kyleforthman/ece5740-final-project/README.md

 8. Frees the memory allocated for the BnetNetwork structure and the DdManager.

 ## Repository Structure
--cudd-2.5.0 contains the cudd-package
+cudd-2.5.0 contains the cudd-package
--cudd-location file to store the path to cudd-2.5.0 -blif2bdd contains the source files and the executable file.
++ cudd-location file to store the path to cudd-2.5.0
++ blif2bdd contains the source files and the executable file.
--bench contains benchmarks
++ bench contains benchmarks
--test contains test files
++ test contains test files

 ## Compile steps
 Navigate into cudd-2.5.0